Evidence for goodness of fit in Karl Pearson chi-squared statistics: Summary and further research questions

-Traditional tests for lack of fit can be replaced by equivalence tests for goodness of fit, but it requires one to specify what is meant by equivalence to the desired model.
-Such tests are supplemented by finding the evidence $T$ for the alternative hypothesis of equivalence, which is obtained by an extension of the classical \vst\; of the $\chi ^2_{\nu ,\lambda }$ distribution.
 The expected evidence is found numerically to be very close to the square root of the symmetrized Kullback-Leibler divergence between $\chi ^2_{\nu ,\lambda _0}$ and $\chi ^2_{\nu ,\lambda },$ for $0\leq \lambda \leq \lambda _0$.
 A proof of this approximation with error term, as was found for exponential families in \cite{M-S-2012}, is not yet available.
 In fact, a more general approximation theorem of this type involving a much wider class of distributions is probably true.

 The maximum expected evidence $m_0$ occurs if the desired model is true, is easily computed and guides one in assessing an observed $T$.
 This methodology was illustrated by finding evidence in the Karl Pearson statistic for equivalence to the normal model when it is actually a good one and also when the data better fits a nearby one.
 Similarly in the case of discrete data where a Poisson model is at question and reduction to an equivalence test to uniformity is not available, one can still compute the evidence for equivalence to the model.
 Further experimentation could reveal how the expected evidence depends on the negative binomial parameters $\alpha $, $\mu $ and $n$ when over-dispersion is present.
 Evidence for many other models is easily found by slight modification of these two examples.